SebastianoF/ScrapXiv/README.md

 ## CLI example

-To collect the names of the authors of the first 30 papers queried with the keyword "particle physics" and save them in a .csv file:
+To collect the names of the authors of the first 200 papers queried with the keyword "particle physics" and save them in two separate .csv file, one for each batch:
 ```
+scrapxiv --key-words "particle physics" --output-file ~/Desktop/papers1.csv --max 100 --start 1 --emails
-scrapxiv --key-words "particle physics" --output-file ~/Desktop/papers.csv  --emails
+scrapxiv --key-words "particle physics" --output-file ~/Desktop/papers2.csv --max 100 --start 100 --emails
 ```

 ## install